-The inspection procedures included a review of portions of three issuer audits performed by the Firm.
+The inspection procedures included review of portions of three issuer audits performed by the Firm.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.
-One of the deficiencies relates to auditing an aspect of an issuer's financial statements that the issuer restated after the primary inspection procedures.
+One of the deficiencies relate to auditing aspects of an issuer's financial statements to which the issuer made adjustments after the primary inspection procedures.5